nestordemeure/stochastorch/README.md

 # StochasTorch: a Pytorch implementation of stochastic addition

-This repository contains a Pytorch software implementation of stochastic addition.
+This repository contains a Pytorch software-based implementation of [stochastic rounding](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/) addition.

 When encoding the weights of a neural network in low precision (such as `bfloat16`), one runs into stagnation problems: updates end up being too small relative to the numbers the precision of the encoding.
 This leads to weights becoming stuck and the model's accuracy being significantly reduced.

 Stochastic arithmetic lets you perform the addition in such a way that the weights have a non-zero probability of being modified anyway.
-This avoids the stagnation problem without increasing the memory usage (as might happen if one were using a compensated summation to solve the problem).
+This avoids the stagnation problem without increasing the memory usage (as might happen if one were using a [compensated summation](https://github.com/nestordemeure/pairArithmetic) to solve the problem).

 The downside is that software-based stochastic arithmetic is significantly slower than a normal floating-point addition.
 It is thus viable for the weight update but would not be appropriate in a hot loop.